 To study motor learning in an initial, simple behavioral task, we will have water-restricted mice learn to press a lever for water reward delivered through a (solenoid-controlled) lickspout.
 A successful lever press will involve the unidirectional crossing of two thresholds.
 These lever presses will not be cued, and all lever presses for a 100 press “binge” will be rewarded with water.
 A single session will be run per day.
 The lever displacement curves will be measured, and individual lever presses will be identified.
 The movement path variability, total jerk (a measure of movement smoothness), lever press speeds, and lever press rate throughout the session will be analyzed across days.

 This “binge” lever press task will be conducted on mice with LC neurons inhibited or stimulated to uncover the role of LC in self-initiated motor movement learning.
-To look at the how Rett Syndrome specifically may affect self-initiated motor movement learning, this “binge” lever press task will then be run with either heterozygous MECP2 KO or LC-specific shMECP2 mice.
+To look at how RTT specifically may affect self-initiated motor movement learning, this “binge” lever press task will then be run with either heterozygous MECP2 KO or LC-specific shMECP2 mice.

-2) How do LC and Rett Syndrome modulate cued rewarded motor learning?
+2) How do LC and RTT modulate cued rewarded motor learning?

 Self-initiated movements, especially sub-second mouse lever press movements, may be difficult to study in the context of separating preparatory versus concurrent movement versus reinforcement neural processing phases.
 However, I am interested in the temporal separation of such behavioral phases due to the existence of distinct temporal components of LCMC activity in past studies of learned behavior (Breton-Provencher et al., 2022).
 Moreover, learning spontaneous, self-initiated movements may not utilize LC signaling as much or in the same manner as learning more complex cued directed and task specific movements.
 Therefore, in addition to the self-initiated lever press “binge” task, I will also have a tone-cued lever press task.
 In this task, a 500ms audio tone cue will be presented after which mice will have a 10 second window to lick for reward.
 Failure to press the lever at the tone will not be punished.
 However, to avoid constant lever pressing, lever presses outside prior to the tone/start of the trial will result in an elongated inter-trial interval (ITI) and the trial will not start until the mouse stops pressing.